Finding the Top Financial Advisor Firms in Palm Desert, CA

 FLC Capital Advisors

 Also fee-based, FLC Capital Advisors provides financial consulting and investment advisory services to a wide array of clients including high-net-worth investors.
-Its team features three certified financial planners (CFPs).
+Its team features three certified financial planners (CFPs) and one certified investment management analyst (CIMA).
 Some of these advisors earn commissions in addition to advising fees.
 This presents a potential conflict of interest, but advisors must act in the client's best interest as fiduciaries.

-The firm has no minimum investment requirement, however clients of the wrap fee program -- a suite of services provided for a bundled fee -- must have $500,000 in investable assets.
+Clients of the firm's wrap fee program - a suite of services provided for a bundled fee - must have $500,000 in investable assets.
 FLC's client base is composed mostly of high-net-worth individuals, but the advisory also provides services to non-high-net-worth investors, pensions, profit-sharing plans and business entities.

 FLC Capital Advisors Background